SainsburyWellcomeCentre/aeon_blog/readme.md

 ProjectAeon is a colloborative effort to perform behavioral neuroscience experiments where the behavior and neural activity of freely moving animals engaging in a complex task are continuously recorded.
 This project is contributed to by researchers and support staff at UCL's SWC, Neurogears, and Datajoint.

-If you are interested in joining this project, please contact Jai Bhagat (j.bhagat@ucl.ac.uk) and one of the SWC Group Leaders.
+If you are interested in joining this project, please contact Jai Bhagat (j.bhagat@ucl.ac.uk) AND/OR Goncalo Lopes (g.lopes@neurogears.org) AND/OR Dario Campagner (d.campagner@ucl.ac.uk) AND one of the SWC Group Leaders.

 ## Credentials

 Currently, there are five required sets of credentials for Project Aeon's members.

-- Microsoft Teams: contact Jai Bhagat at j.bhagat@ucl.ac.uk
+- Microsoft Teams: contact Jai Bhagat, Goncalo Lopes, or Dario Campagner
 - SWC HPC username, 'aeon' Linux group, & github organization: contact SWC Helpdesk at helpdesk@swc.ucl.ac.uk
 - Datajoint database username: contact Chris Turner at chris@vathes.com